rubyonracetracks/howto_create_gem/07-update_documentation.md

 * To test the source code for various metrics, enter the command "sh code_test.sh".
 * To do all of the above, enter the command "sh all.sh".
 * To run an interactive prompt, enter the command "sh console.sh".
-* To release a new version, update the version number in the lib/(name of gem)/version.rb file, and then run "bundle exec rake release".
-This creates a git tag for the version, push git commits and tags, and pushes the `.gem` file to [rubygems.org](https://rubygems.org).
 ```

 ## Wrapping Up